-The historical flow of the Colorado River at Lee Ferry for Water Year 2020, based on U.S. Geological Survey (USGS) streamflow measurements at the Lees Ferry and Paria River streamgages, was 8,435,600 acre-feet.
-The progressive 10-year total flow at Lee Ferry was 92,509,400 acre-feet from 2011 to 2020 (for more detail, see Table 8).
-The natural flow of the Colorado River for Water Year 2020 was estimated to be 9.6 maf, which is less than the average natural flow of 14.6 maf for the 1896-2020 period (for more detail, see Table 7).
-It is also less than the average natural flows of 12.6 maf since 2000, the period of the current drought.
+The historical flow of the Colorado River at Lee Ferry for Water Year 2021, based on U.S. Geological Survey (USGS) streamflow measurements at the Lees Ferry and Paria River streamgages, was 8,292,900 acre-feet.
+The progressive 10-year total flow at Lee Ferry was 88,049,400 acre-feet from 2012 to 2021 (for more detail, see Table 8).
+The natural flow of the Colorado River for Water Year 2021 was estimated to be 6.2 maf, which is less than the average natural flow of 14.5 maf for the 1896-2021 period (for more detail, see Table 7).
+It is also less than the average natural flow of 12.6 maf since 2000, the period of the current drought.

 The Upper Colorado River Basin continues to experience extended drought.
-During Water Year 2020, the accumulated precipitation within the basin was approximately 77% of the most recent 30-year rolling average used by the CBRFC.
-Unregulated inflow to Lake Powell in Water Year 2020 was 54% of the 30-year average, or 5.85 maf.
-Snowpack in WY2020 was 107% of average but unfortunately resulted in less than average inflow to Lake Powell due to very dry antecedent soil moisture conditions.
+During Water Year 2021, the accumulated precipitation within the basin was approximately 84% of the most recent 30-year rolling average used by the CBRFC.
+Unregulated inflow to Lake Powell in Water Year 2021 was 32% of the 30-year average or 3.50 maf.
+Snowpack in WY2021 was 89% of average but unfortunately resulted in far less than average inflow to Lake Powell due to very dry antecedent soil moisture conditions.